Cherry Shrimp Molting Problems: How To Deal With Those?

 Imbalance Between pH and Calcium

-Let me talk about a recent study that was performed by a group of researchers.
-A colony of shrimps was kept in a low pH environment for 21 days.
-After the 21 days, it was observed that the exoskeleton of the shrimps had no visible difference.
+Let me discuss a recent study performed by a group of researchers.
+A colony of shrimp was kept in a low-pH environment for 21 days.
+After 21 days, the shrimp’s exoskeletons showed no visible difference.

 However, the calcium content of the shell spiked high.
-That means, the Calcium to Magnesium ratio in the shell shot up.
+That means the Calcium-to-magnesium ratio in the shell shot up.
 This study proved that in a low pH environment, the calcium content of the shrimps gets high.
-This high calcification can change many other physiological aspects of the shrimps.
+This high calcification can change many other physiological aspects of the shrimp.

 As the shell has a higher quantity of calcium, it starts to get denser.
 A dense shell is harder to molt than a normal shell.